 - New England

-A truth farmer is a person who wants to build their life on the truth.
-They might actually be a farmer, but I doubt they’d be reading this if they are.
-Farming requires a lot of time and energy which doesn’t usually give a person the luxury of surfing the internet, but these are the type of hard working people I relate to.
-I’ve been farming for almost 20yrs, but honestly I’ve never had a lot of interest in making it a career.
-I love the work and the life, but there’s no money it.
-Maybe for the owner(s), but if a business of any kind can only pay most of its workers little more than minimum wage, to me, it’s not really a viable business -through no fault of those working their butts off to make it a business.
-At this point, I’ve got enough experience that I get paid ok, but still not nearly enough to raise a family or buy land with.
+I doubt many farmers have a lot of time and energy to be surfing the internet, but these are the type of hard working people I relate to.
+I’ve been farming for almost 20yrs, but, honestly I’ve never had a lot of interest in making it a career.
+I love the work and the life, but, unfortunately, there’s not a lot of money it.
+Maybe for the owner(s), but if a business of any kind can only pay most of its workers little more than minimum wage, to me, it’s not really a viable business -through no fault of those working their butts off to make it one.
+At this point, I’ve got enough experience that I get paid ok, but still not nearly enough to raise a family or buy land.
 I can make double, if not triple, working construction or running heavy equipment, but that kind of work is not part of the solution, in my opinion.
 The jobs that make us the most money are a reflection of our economic system not the inherent value in the work.
 Sorry, I didn’t mean for this to become a socio-economic rant.
 I only mentioned all this to describe my perspective on life to reach others who share the same.

 Whether I was on a fishing boat returning to the harbor with a full day’s catch or in the packing room of a farm with crates of produce stacked to the ceiling, I was well aware that we could never eat it all ourselves, but how awesome would it to have first dibs, to be more important than customers?
 The dilemna every farmworker faces is how to make enough money to buy enough land to live on.
 Ask the Native Americans how this worked out for them.
 The flip side is those who have enough money to buy a lot of land often don’t have a clue what real work is.